grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### Herschel comes aboard the _Prospect_ for the first time.)

-[//]: # (----- EDITED TO HERE -----)

 # 4. Herschel

 [//]: # (### Next morning; loading compressed air)

 [//]: # (Morning: day 1, run to Stilt City)
 The next morning, Hemi was up first, and dragged a bleary and aching Bastian out of the rack to help him track down some dock workers with the rig that would recharge the compressed air tanks on the _Prospect_.
 Setting up this rig would involve running a length of expandable rigid pipes down the docking bay, through the cargo hatch, and connecting those to pipe fittings mounted to the ceiling of the _Prospect's_ cargo hold.
 It had to be rigid pipe the whole way because Hemi wanted to recharge the high-pressure tanks in the _Prospect_, and that air was under such an immense pressure it would blow apart any kind of flexible pipe material.
-Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well by utilizing some valves on the tank ballast panel in the control room to bleed off air from the high-pressure system to the low-pressure tanks.
+Once they had the high-pressure tanks filled, Hemi could recharge the low-pressure tanks as well via some valves on the tank ballast panel in the control room to bleed off air from the high-pressure system to the low-pressure tanks.

 The docking bay had high-pressure pipes that were fed down from tanks and compressors located in some equipment space up above the exchange floor.
 The docking bay high-pressure system was mostly just kept ready for a flooding emergency where water might have to be blown out.
 Most subs at the dock already had their high-pressure tanks fully charged, since they had to be ready for their own emergencies at any time.
 Refilling a docked submarine's high-pressure tanks was an unusual operation.
 The docking bay had equipment for it, but only a handful of people knew how to use it.
 So Hemi spent the first few hours of the morning wandering around the docking bay and the exchange floor with Bastian and a bag full of money looking for those people.